bahrus/trans-render/README.md

 Providing the binding transform inside the init function signature has the advantage that one can benefit from TypeScript typing of Custom and Native DOM elements.

 Another advantage of separating the binding like this, is that one can insert comments, console.log's and/or breakpoints, in order to walk through the binding process.

+trans-render provides helper functions for cloning a template, and then walking through the DOM, applying rules in document order.
+You can instruct the processor to move to the next element sibling and/or the first child, where processing can resume.
+You can also "cut to teh chase" by "drilling" inside based on querySelector, but there's no going back to previous elements once that's done.
+The syntax for the third option is shown below for the simplest example.

 ## Syntax: